William J. Abbott

-William J. "Bill" Abbott (born April 25, 1962) is an American businessman who is the president and CEO of GAC Media since 2021.
-He is the former president and CEO of Crown Media Family Networks, the parent of Hallmark Channel and Hallmark Movies & Mysteries.
-When he became Crown Media CEO in 2009, he spearheaded the addition of scripted series for primetime, including Cedar Cove and When Calls the Heart, as well as the launch of the yearly special Kitten Bowl.
-Abbott has been featured in the Cablefax 100 list of top power players every year from 2009 through 2016.
-He also received the Diversity Partner Award from the T. Howard Foundation in 2016.
+William J. "Bill" Abbott (born April 25, 1962) is an American businessman and media executive.
+He has been the president and chief executive officer (CEO) of the media company Great American Media since 2021.
+He was previously the president and CEO of Crown Media, the parent company of Hallmark Channel and Hallmark Movies & Mysteries, from 2009 to 2020.

+When he became the head of Crown Media in 2009, Abbott spearheaded the addition of scripted series for primetime, including Cedar Cove and When Calls the Heart, as well as the launch of the yearly special Kitten Bowl.

-Early life and career
+Early life and education

-Abbott grew up on Long Island, New York.
-He received a Bachelor of Arts from the College of the Holy Cross in Worcester, Massachusetts, in 1984.
-His early work experience includes positions as a spot buyer for the agency Nadler & Larimer in 1984–1985, a research manager for Seltel Inc. from 1985 to 1987, and a research manager for CBS Radio Networks in 1988.
-In cable television, he began work at the start of The Family Channel in 1988 and continued through its later operation as Fox Family Worldwide in various advertising sales and research positions.
-He was promoted to senior vice president of advertising sales for Fox Family Worldwide, and represented both Fox Family Channel and Fox Kids Network for advertising sales, working with Margaret Loesch, whom he followed to the Odyssey Network as it transitioned to Hallmark Channel.
+Abbott was born in Manhasset, New York, on April 25, 1962.
+He was raised on Long Island, New York.
+His father, William Abbott, was an advertising executive at Condé Nast.
+He graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in English literature in 1984.

+Early career

+After graduating from Holy Cross, Abbott entered the media industry at the advertising agency Nadler & Larimer, his first job after college.
+Finding agency work unsuitable for him, he moved to Seltel, a television-station representation firm, where he worked as a researcher analyzing multiple television markets.
+He also worked as a researcher at CBS Radio Networks.

+In 1988, Abbott joined the newly-renamed television channel The Family Channel.
+While at The Family Channel, he moved from research into advertising sales and subsequently advanced through the network's sales organization.
+After The Family Channel was sold to Fox Kids Worldwide in 1997, Abbott became senior vice president of advertising sales for both the cable network Fox Family Channel and the broadcast Fox Kids network.
+In that position, he worked with television executive Margaret Loesch.
+He was the senior vice president of advertising sales for Fox Family Worldwide from January 1997 until January 2000.
+As senior vice president, he was responsible for advertising and research for Fox Family Channel and the Fox Kids broadcast network.

+Media executive (2000–present)

 Crown Media

-Abbott joined Crown Media Family Networks in 2000 as its executive vice president of advertising sales.
+In January 2000, Abbott left Fox Family Worldwide and joined Crown Media Holdings as executive vice president of advertising sales.
 There, he led the national advertising sales operations for the networks, internet services and digital network development and oversaw its offices in New York, Los Angeles, Chicago and Atlanta.
 In 2004, he oversaw the launch of Hallmark Movie Channel.
 During his tenure as EVP of advertising sales, Hallmark Channel's annual advertising revenue increased from $10.2 million to $223 million.